-March 2014.
-Welcome to up-to-date information for your visit to Battambang.
+May 2014.
+Welcome to up-to-date information while visiting Battambang.
 Editorial - Printable Battambang City Map and Tourist Site / Province Area Map.
 Travel stories to the local Angkorian ruins, Bamboo Train and other touristic destinations.
 Battambang Hotel / Guesthouse Information and Restaurant Guide.
 Photo Gallery and general interest stories / info about Battambang and around.
 Please explore archives on the right of screen.
 Articles and Maps by Kevin Bolton.
 Copyright 2014

 Khmer Delight Battambang

 click on image to view full menu at Khmer Delight web ste